Introduction – the possessive phrase – اَلْمُرَّكَبُ الإِضافِي

 The day of decision

-In English, the possession can be denoted by apostrophe “S” or by using the word “of,” as displayed in the above examples.
+In English, possession is typically indicated by appending an apostrophe followed by an “S” or by employing the preposition “of,” as illustrated in the preceding examples.

 إِنَّهُ لَقَوْلُ رَسُولٍ كَرِيمٍ